input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-client-library.md

 :::info

-Snapshot download and certificate chain validation can take quite some time even with a fast computer and network.
-We have implemented a feedback mechanism for them, more details on it are available in the [feedback sub-module](https://mithril.network/rust-doc/mithril_client/feedback/index.html).
+Snapshot download and certificate chain validation can take quite some time, even with a fast computer and network.
+We have implemented a feedback mechanism for them; more details are available in the [feedback sub-module](https://mithril.network/rust-doc/mithril_client/feedback/index.html).

 An example of implementation with the crate [indicatif](https://crates.io/crates/indicatif) is available in the [Mithril repository](https://github.com/input-output-hk/mithril/tree/main/examples/client-snapshot/src/main.rs).
 To run it, execute the following command: